ropensci/software-review/issue_template.md

 	- [ ] reproducibility
 	- [ ] geospatial data
 	- [ ] text analysis

+	- Explain how the and why the package falls under these categories (briefly, 1-2 sentences):

 -   Who is the target audience and what are scientific applications of this package?